AlvinTranCS/481-tictactoe/README.md

 ## Features
 - **Play against AI**: Choose between Easy, Medium, or Hard difficulty levels.
 - **AI Tutor**: Turn on the AI Tutor mode to get suggestions on the best optimal move during your turn.
-- **AI vs AI Simulation**: Run thousands of simulated games between two AI bots of varying difficulties to analyze strategies and win rates.
+- **AI vs AI Simulation**: Run hundreds of simulated games between two AI bots of varying difficulties to analyze strategies and win rates.

+## Code Layout & Architecture
+Here is a quick overview of what each file in this repository does:

+- **`app.py`**: The main entry point for the Streamlit web application.
+It handles the user interface (UI), custom CSS styling, game state management (like tracking turns and active boards), and user interactions (button clicks).
+- **`game_logic.py`**: Contains the core rules and mechanics of Notakto.
+It includes functions to check if boards are "dead" (3-in-a-row achieved), find all valid moves for the current state, and determine if the overall game is over.
+- **`ai_agent.py`**: The brain of the AI opponent.
+It implements an adversarial search algorithm (Negamax with Alpha-Beta pruning) to determine the most optimal move.
+It dynamically adjusts its search depth based on the number of active boards left and uses a caching mechanism to speed up repeated calculations.
+- **`requirements.txt`**: A standard text file listing the Python dependencies required to run the project.
+- **`.streamlit/config.toml`**: Configuration file for Streamlit, used to enforce dark mode.